- Get full details for a contact after searching

 Want to also retrieve IDs of related records?
 Type the object types in the “Associated Object Types” field, separated by commas.
 Examples:Step 6: Name Your Output Variable

 In the “Output Variable Name” field, give this record a descriptive name.
-Good names:contact_details
+Good names:contact_detailsdeal_infocompany_dataretrieved_ticketfound_contact

 What You Get Back

 You get a single object containing the properties you selected.
-Example 1: Looking up a contact by email with propertiesfirstname
+Example 1: Looking up a contact by email with propertiesfirstname, lastname, email

 Using the Retrieved Data